tiaraclyde/WAIWT/README.md

-# FashionForecast
+# What Am I Wearing Today

 ## Overview:

-FashionForecast is your AI-powered personal style assistant.
+WAIWT is your AI-powered personal style assistant.
 Evlevate your style by taking a quick quiz, where we'll identify your personal aesthetic and find outfit inspiration that's just 1 click away!

 ## Tech Stack: